 Hyperparameter Tuning:

 Concept: Hyperparameters control the learning process of the model.
-Examples include learning rate, number of hidden layers in a neural network, or the number of clusters in k-means clustering.
+Examples include learning rate, the number of hidden layers in a neural network, or the number of clusters in k-means clustering.

 Fine-Tuning Approach: During fine-tuning, you can adjust these hyperparameters to optimize the model's performance for your specific task.